ryanjohnmccann/morgan_app/README.md

 # morgan_app
-Morgan, a more efficient mortgage calculator
+Morgan, a more efficient mortgage calculator.